CMA Real Estate

-With a CMA, buyers can submit fair offers that are likely to be accepted without committing to pay more than a property is worth.
+With a comparative market analysis (CMA), buyers can submit fair offers that are likely to be accepted without committing to pay more than a property is worth.

 Submitting an Educated Offer